virginiakm1988/LogME-CTC/README.md

 #  How to Estimate Model Transferability of Pre-Trained Speech Models?

-## Public Hubert Related Code Release

-- 1/16 update
-    -  KS results, 352 features.
-todo: KS feature with more samples (1280) / PR results!!!
-Can estimate before/after weighted sum to verify the power of weighted sum in the superb model
-- 1/27 update
--   PR framewise ctc with normalization correlation ~= 0.6-0.9

-Noted, for conformer related implementation, please refer to `lingvo/asr` from [tensorflow](https://github.com/tensorflow/lingvo/tree/master/lingvo/tasks/asr).
+- Noted, for conformer related implementation, please refer to `lingvo/asr` from [tensorflow](https://github.com/tensorflow/lingvo/tree/master/lingvo/tasks/asr).

-## Experiments todo
+## Experiments
 Adapter with layer 1-5 feature  (7-9 features)
 (can choose a batch)
 - examining the correlation, check if outliers should be